The tempered spectrum of a real spherical space: Discrete series

-For $Z$ unimodular and an irreducible Harish-Chandra module $V$ we introduced in \cite{KKSS2} the notion of a {\it $Z$-tempered pair} $(V, \eta)$.
-With the results there $(V,\eta)$ is $Z$-tempered if and only if for all $v\in V$ there exists a constant $C_v>0$ and an $m \in \N$ such that
+For $Z$ unimodular and an irreducible Harish-Chandra module $V$ we introduced in \cite{KKSS2} Definition 5.3 the notion of a {\it $Z$-tempered pair} $(V, \eta)$ and showed in Proposition 5.5 that this condition is satisfied by almost all pairs that contribute to the Plancherel decomposition of $Z$.
+With \cite{KKSS2} Remark 5.4 $(V,\eta)$ is $Z$-tempered if and only if for all $v\in V$ there exists a constant $C_v>0$ and an $m \in \N$ such that

 for all $\omega\in \Omega$, $w \in \W$ and $a\in A_Z^-$.
 Here $\rho_Q:=\rho_\uf \in \af_Z^*$ is defined by $2\rho_Q(X)=\tr \ad_\uf (X)$, and $\Omega$ denotes a compact set for which (\ref{poldechat}) is valid.